 Examines the basic elements of design, visual perception, and artistic form and composition as they relate to two dimensional media.

 ART 132 / ART 1003 - Visual Concepts 3-D Design 3 Credits

 Focuses on learning to apply the elements and principles of design to three dimensional problems.
-(Contact hours - 90)

 ART 150 / ART 1005 - Digital Art Foundations I 3 Credits